 WHAT IS INCLUDED IN A “QUALIFYING” MEAL?
 A qualifying meal includes the child’s choice of an entrée, fruit/vegetables and a milk. À la carte items are not included in a qualifying meal, but are available for purchase for students attending school on-site.

 - Breakfast and Lunch: Students at Yorkville Middle School and Yorkville High School, as well as through the Tuesday ‘Grab-and-Go’ distributions

 HOW ARE MEALS DISTRIBUTED?

 Breakfast and lunch are distributed through a weekly ‘Grab-and-Go’ drive-through service:

 - Y115 Students – On Campus Meals

-- Students in grades 1-12 who attend a Yorkville CUSD 115 school full day on-site will receive lunch at school.
-However, parents/guardians of students in grades 1-6 may also pick up breakfast meals through the ‘Grab-and-Go’ weekly distribution.
+- Students in grades 1-12 who attend a Yorkville CUSD 115 school on-site (in-person) will receive lunch at school.
+However, parents/guardians of students in grades 1-6 may also pick up breakfast meals through the ‘Grab-and-Go’ Tuesday distribution.